Faculty

 Professor Trenk's research focuses primarily on structured families of graphs and partially ordered sets.
 Her book, Tolerance Graphs, coauthored with Martin Golumbic, was published by Cambridge University Press in 2004.

 Professor Trenk is serving a four-year term on the executive committee of the Association of Women in Mathematics, a national organization encouraging girls and women to study and have active careers in the mathematical sciences.
-She has recently completed a term as Chair of the Mathematics Department.

 To view Professor Trenk's website, click here.

-Deparment Chores
+Department Chores

 Back